eduardo-ono/Praising-Pop/README.md

 ## Description

-**Praising Pop** is an attempt to create a site devoted to those artists who depict Pop music through transcendental renderings.
+**Praising Pop** is an attempt to create a site devoted to those artists who depict Pop Music through transcendental renderings.

 <br>